 Start with: Amber Housley- Investing in Yourself| Jay Papasan-The One Thing | Brooke White-Accepting and Embracing your Talents |Gary Vaynerchuk on Self Awareness (At last I got to learn how to pronounce his name!) |Alisa Vitti -On Flo-Living

 Though this show aired for only one season with 12 episodes, it deserves special mention because it was so well produced and having a host with quite a name, Chika Chukudebelu.
-Though I have got not interest in working in Los Angeles in the creative industry, I definitely did garner a lot of lessons from the show.
+Though I do not have any interest in working in Los Angeles’ creative industry, I definitely did garner a lot of lessons from the show.
 Just listen to all the episodes because they will let know how creatives started from the bottom to where they are now.
-This show is definitely with your time.
+This show is definitely worth your time.

 Perfect for: Someone considering being a freelancer especially full time